Hall of Fame Inductees Prior to 2009

 1988

 • Gen. Clarence T. Edwinson (1929).
 Brig.
-Gen. U.S. Air Force; “Curly” was a local sports hero and flew 30 combat missions in WWII, a colorful figure on the gridiron and in the air. (dec.)
+Gen. U.S. Air Force; “Curly” was a local sports hero and flew 30 combat missions in WWII, a colorful figure on the gridiron and in the air. (deceased)

 1987